Gabro29/Rubik/README.md

 Then I have also implemented all the possible moves as combination of the main moves.

-It is possible to change camera view with te mouse in a way rude.
+It is possible to change camera view with the mouse in a rude way.

 Next step is to build an AI to solve it automatically.